haberdashPI/german_track/_research/plans.md

   *false* positives.
 This suggests that most of the differences in the EEG response might be found during trials without a target (maybe something about what a correct and incorrect trial looks like,
-    maybe some resembles between truely correct and falsely correct trials)
+    maybe some resembles between truly correct and falsely correct trials)

   does accuracy differ for male and female targets?